JKornev/q3net/README.md

 - Other stuff

 ### Installation
-You are ably to download library from PyPi repo
+You are able to download library from PyPi repo
 ```python
 python -m pip install q3net
 ```